FTP-droid/Logger/README.md

 const logger1 = new Logger('logger 1');
 const logger2 = new Logger('logger 2');

-//Console logs a returned map with keys equaling a logger's name and values equaling the 'this' instance of a logger. console.log(Logger.getLoggers());
+//Console log a returned map with keys equaling a logger's name and values equaling the 'this' instance of a logger. console.log(Logger.getLoggers());
 ```